-Here are some examples of dual diagnosis: We’ve talked before about dual diagnosis on the Prescott House blog, including articles about the potential for a person to be dealing with an opioid addiction and post-traumatic stress disorder (PTSD) simultaneously.
-Other examples include: depression that stems from and/or fuels alcoholism; substance abuse that magnifies the symptoms of bipolar disorder; or anxiety that intensifies with the use of heroin or other illicit drugs.
+We’ve talked before about dual diagnosis on the Prescott House blog, including articles about the potential for a person to be dealing with an opioid addiction and post-traumatic stress disorder (PTSD) simultaneously.
+Other examples include depression that stems from and/or fuels alcoholism; substance abuse that magnifies the symptoms of bipolar disorder; or anxiety that intensifies with the use of heroin or other illicit drugs.
 There are many other combinations of substance abuse + mental illness, but these examples represent a few common dual diagnoses.

-Here is how dual diagnosis treatment differs from standard addiction treatment: When a person has been dual-diagnosed, he requires careful treatment that begins addressing both the substance use disorder and the mental health problem at the same time.
-Because the conditions are so intertwined, treating one before the other is almost always counterproductive.
+When a person has been dual-diagnosed, he requires careful treatment that begins addressing both the substance use disorder and the mental health problem at the same time.
+The conditions are so intertwined, that treating one affliction before the other is almost always counterproductive.
 At Prescott House, our professional, clinically credentialed team is specially trained to work with clients who have received a dual diagnosis.
 We use a holistic approach to address both conditions at once, recognizing that each person’s struggles are unique and require individualized treatment.
 Our therapists expertly combine group therapy, individual therapy and cognitive behavioral therapy to create a unique treatment plan for each client.

 - Dual Diagnosis: Opioid Addiction and PTSD

 - Bipolar Disorder and Substance Abuse